LAW 7170 - Public International Law

 Learning & Teaching Activities

 Learning & Teaching ModesFor most topics, the first hour will be devoted to an interactive discussion of either an important case on that topic or of a relevant article or commentary addressing that topic, while the second will involve discussion of questions (both conceptual and practical/problem-based) on the topic.
-There will be a detailed outline given in class to guide each day of teaching.

 Learning Activities Summary